enonic/lib-react4xp/README.md

 export default (props) => <p>Hello {props.greetee}!</p>;
 ```

-Import the `React4xp` library in the part controller, and let it use the `request` and the part's `component` data - here wrapped in a `params` object along with the React `props`.
+Import the `React4xp` library in the part controller, and let it use the `request` and the part's `component` data - here wrapped in a `params` object along with some React `props`.

 ```jsx harmony
 // site/parts/example/example.es6: